-ETHANE CRACKERS
+ETHANE CRACKERS AND PETROCHEMICAL DEVELOPMENT

 Chemical "cracking" is a process whereby molecules of hydrocarbons are broken down into smaller molecules.
 A "cracker" is the industry term for a plant that handles this operation.
-An ethane cracker takes ethane, a gas product, and at very high temperatures creates ethylene, a petrochemical compound used in the manufacturing of plastics.
+An ethane cracker takes ethane, a gas product, and at very high temperatures creates ethylene, a petrochemical compound used in the manufacturing of plastics and other materials such as ethylene glycol (anti-freeze).
 In the U.S., ethane crackers are found mostly on the Gulf Coast.
 There are also ethane crackers in other parts of the world.
-With the advent of Marcellus Shale, a more plentiful source of ethane, the Pittsburgh region has become a target for ethane cracker plant construction.
+With the development of the Marcellus Shale and Utica formations which are more plentiful sources of ethane, the Pittsburgh region has become a target for ethane cracker plant construction.

 Southwestern Pennsylvania has the "wettest Marcellus shale" gas in the Marcellus formation.
 Natural gas is methane.
 But, in southwestern Pennsylvania the gas wells typically produce 80% methane, 10 - 15% ethane, ~5% propane, ~2% butanes and ~2% higher hydrocarbons (pentane, hexane etc.) (Deal, 2011).
-Facilities have been built by MarkWest at Houston, PA (near Washington, PA) to separate the wet well gas into the commercially useful components.
+Facilities have been built by Momentum Midway at Scio, and by Mark West at Cadiz, Ohio and Houston, PA (near Washington, PA) to separate the wet well gas into the commercially useful components.
+In 2018 Pennsylvania produced 29.7% of U.S. ethane - and Texas produced 29.5%.
+Ohio produced 8.1% of U.S. ethane, West Virginia 7.5%, Louisiana 6.5% and Oklahoma 6.4%.